The Importance of Warming Up

 By Michael Campanella, Owner of PEX Health and Fitness

-Considering I really can’t afford to be injured from training sessions, I’ve been making it a point to warm-up prior to hard training sessions.
+Considering I really can’t afford to be injured from training sessions, as it would prevent me from working (which is all I am good for these days), I’ve been making it a point to warm-up prior to hard training sessions.
 The result?
 I get hurt less than I did when I didn’t warm-up.
-Shocker.

 But enough about me, let’s talk about how cool it is to get warm.